 Developing a new website is a long, tedious process and the next scary step is, ‘data migration’, clients often get overwhelmed at this stage.
-This article will examine the exact meaning of a site migration, its impact of it when done incorrectly, considerations a website should have while carrying out, and the importance of this step in SEO.
+This article will examine the exact meaning of a site migration, its impact when done incorrectly, considerations a website should have while carrying out, and the importance of this step in SEO.

 A website migration redirects your old/existing web page data to new pages and aims to reduce any negative impact on the rankings that have occurred due to the new changes made to the website.
 Coining in SEO terms, any functional changes made to the structural URL of a site, the move is stirred as a migration.

 Switching to another content management system (or CMS) is the most preferred step of the migration, it is essentially a web application that is layered on top of the core database that stores all types of information that one wants on a website.
 The most common platforms for this action are WordPress, Joomla, and Drupal.

 The importance of moving to a particular CMS is, that without it, a custom-built, complex-coded website is difficult to manage.
 One requires a specialty and niche knowledge to make even the smallest of changes.
 Moving a website from one CMS to another has a clear set of advantages and benefits.

-For instance, a small business owner chose to develop a customized website from a freelance developer, as it was cheaper, but with some advancement in the company, it is best advised to opt for common CMS like WordPress at the time of redesigning the website.
+For instance, a small business owner chose to develop a customized website from a freelance developer, as it was cheaper, but with some advancement in the company, it is best advised to opt for a common CMS like WordPress at the time of redesigning the website.